filecoin-project/fvm-docs/content/en/docs/concepts/basics/overview.md

 #### Layer 2: the data layer

-The introduction of the FVM with smart contracts enables access to Layer 2 off-chain data to fuel state changes that are provable and traceable end-to-end.
+The introduction of the FVM with smart contracts enables access to Layer 2 off-chain data to fuel on-chain state changes that are provable and traceable end-to-end.
 You can provide consensus-backed commitments to make solutions such as:

 - Cross-chain bridges: Enabling an exchange of information from one blockchain network to another.
 - Oracles: Connecting blockchains to off-chain systems so they can execute based on inputs and outputs from the real world.
 - Rollups: Combining multiple transactions into a single piece of data before submitting it to the blockchain.
 - Payment networks

-### Decentralized verifiable computation

-Redundant: Decide here or with DAOs: With the FVM, you have both storage and computation under the same roof, a big differentiator for the Filecoin network.
-You'll be able to define computation to be applied to the data, while incentivising execution with the dataverse and Data DAOs.
-You'll be able to certify that the resulting storage state and computation output are correct.

 ### Smart storage markets

-Smart contracts on the FVM can bring richer deal-making functionality by introducing more automation.
+Smart contracts on the FVM can bring richer deal-making functionality and introduce more automation at the actor layer and alleviate infrastructure overhead.

 Some possibilities are:

 - Auto-renewing deals: Without repeating data transfers when deals expire or get slashed.
 - Self-repairing deals: If a provider has failed sectors and wants to recover the data, instead of having clients resend the data, replication workers can resend it automatically.
-- Retrying deals: Where a client dispatches their deal data to a depot and, for a small fee, has the deal data transmitted and satisfactorily delivered to the provider.
+- Retrying deals: A client can dispatch their deal data to a depot and, for a small fee, has the deal data transmitted and satisfactorily delivered to the provider.

 ### Time-locked retrieval

-The FVM enables storage deals with data that cannot be retrieved by anyone until a specific window of time elapses.
+The FVM enables storage deals with data that cannot be retrieved by anyone until a specific window of time elapses, or, potentially, a specific event has been triggered on-chain.

 ### Trustless reputation systems